perfect2645/DotnetMiao/住这儿temp/interview/whyCharaterd.md

 I am hoping to building solutions that reaches users worldwide and as I grow here, I’d love to step into a tech leadership role, mentor others shaping the future of how SC builds solutions and this role is the perfect place to start that journey.

+## Why HCBC

+My departure was due to the bank’s strategic decision to close its China sites.
+While it was not my personal choice to leave, I deeply appreciate the experience I gained at Citi.

+HSBC is one of the world’s largest and most respected banking and financial services organizations, with a deep-rooted history in APAC.